inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

 - Use postman to submit the "Questionnaire Package for Dinner (Static)" request when Inferno is waiting for a `$questionnaire-package` request.
 Note that the response that looks similar to the "Example Working Response" in postman.
-- Copy the contents of the "Sample QuestionnaireResponse for Dinner (Static) ..." postman request for the **Completed QuestionnaireResponse** input.
+- Copy the contents of the "Sample QuestionnaireResponse for Dinner (Static) ..." postman request, replace the string `{{base_url}}` with the value of the **base_url** postman variable, and enter the result as the **Completed QuestionnaireResponse** input in Inferno.

-The "Dinner Order Questionnaire Example Using SMART (Postman)" preset also populates the same questionnaire as the tester-provided questionnaire to use in the Basic Workflows -> Static Questionnaire Workflow group.
+The "Dinner Order Questionnaire Example (Postman)" preset also populates the same questionnaire as the tester-provided questionnaire to use in the Basic Workflows -> Static Questionnaire Workflow group.
 You can execute that group as well in a similar manner to see how tester-provided questionnaire tests are different.

+These tests are not expected to fully pass due to known issues in the example FHIR instances.

 #### Dinner Questionnaire (Adaptive)